-On this track, we discussed various aspects to keep in mind when diagnosing clients: diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse
+In this section, we discussed various aspects to keep in mind when diagnosing clients: diagnostic differentiation; common panic disorder personality types; and panic disorder controlled by substance abuse.

-On the next track, we will examine how four different conditions are connected with panic disorder.
+In the next section, we will examine how four different conditions are connected with panic disorder.
 The four conditions we will discuss are inner ear disorders; menstruation and pregnancy; mitral valve prolapse; and enzyme impairment.
 Also, I will discuss how to treat each condition separately from the panic disorders.